15 advantages of setting up a limited company

 15. Planning for the future

-Here are several key benefits a limited company offers when it comes to succession planning, and protecting your assets:
+Here are several vital benefits a limited company offers when it comes to succession planning and protecting your assets:

-• It is a simpler legal process to transfer ownership of a limited company than a sole tradership if a shareholder retires, sells some shares, or even dies.
+• Transferring ownership of a limited company is a more straightforward legal process than a sole tradership if a shareholder retires, sells some shares, or even dies.

 • If you are eligible, you may be able to sell your shares in the future and pay as little as 10% tax on the gain, courtesy of Business Asset Disposal Relief (previously known as Entrepreneurs’ Relief).

-You should always seek professional advice before starting up in business, as your choice of a business structure will depend very much on your circumstances.
+You should always seek professional advice before starting a business, as your choice of business structure will depend greatly on your circumstances.

 Some useful services